 - Quote the new name only

-The transition from one step to the next is five years to allow companies and their customers worldwide to become accustomed to the change.
+The transition from one step to the next is three years to allow companies and their customers worldwide to become accustomed to the change.
 It also takes into consideration the fact that organisations such as ICTV meet only once in three years to evaluate proposed taxonomic changes.
 Companies may choose to use the new name and accompanying code in catalogues and other communication earlier if they wish.

 A pest affecting more than one crop receives one code.